DA-PRANAY-JOSHI/PROJECT-POWER-BI/README.md

-Problems: sales by profit.
-customer by segment.
-sum of profit by region.
-sum of loss by region.
-sum of sales by each discount. want to see all sum of sales by year as well as quarter.
+Problems: want to see all the sales fom each city with profit. how much customers are in diffrent segment total with each segment. all the total amount of sales with profit/loss by region. show all the customer with discount. want to see all sum of sales by year as well as quarter.

 Approaches.